-Robin and Jane have always been intent on delivering a unique London Dry Gin whose flavours take their inspiration from five of the botanicals which are grown in their gardens.
+Robin and Jane have created a unique, complex, compelling and elite London Dry Gin whose flavours take their inspiration from five of the botanicals which are grown in their gardens.
 The gin is made from English grown distilled wheat spirit and twelve botanicals, Almonds, Juniper, Liquorice, Angelica Root, Coriander Seeds, Bergamot, Grapefruit, Lemon and Orange Peel, Peaches, Mint, and Blueberries.
 The Gin’s 43.2% ABV has been specifically rectified to ensure all the flavours are maximised on the palate.
 This has been made possible by the use of Newton House Estate’s spring water which has seeped gently from the hills surrounding the house for centuries.
 It is fresh, clear and unique… the perfect match for Newton House Gin.

-The new design bottle, artwork and labels have all been created and manufactured in Britain.
-The new label has been carefully designed to reflect the essential and inherent qualities of the gin which is traditional yet edged with modernity, classy yet accessible to all, gentle yet desirable.
-The new label is also very well suited for further product development which is currently being worked on and will be available later this year.
+The bottle, artwork and labels have all been created and manufactured in Britain.
+The label has been carefully designed to reflect the essential and inherent qualities of the gin which is traditional yet edged with modernity, classy yet accessible to all, gentle yet desirable.

-Director of Newton House Gin, Jane Cannon said: “We are focused on keeping our product British and using British suppliers and manufacturers whenever possible and keeping our carbon footprint as low as we can.
-The new look bottle is now produced by a company in Yorkshire and ensures an easy continuity of supply which is essential for a developing and growing business.”
+Director of Newton House Gin, Jane Cannon said: “We are focused on using great British suppliers and manufacturers whenever possible and keeping our carbon footprint as low as we can.”

 The flavour of Newton House Gin is clean, zesty citrus with notes of juniper with underlying mint and peppery spice, further softened by the peach and blueberries giving the hint of English garden fragrances.
 Overall it whispers subtlety with a length and delicacy enhanced by an enjoyably long and fresh finish.